-Data found in Table 3.5 shows the county's manufacturing sector had the third largest number of employees (1,163) in 2016.
+Data found in Table 3.5 shows the county's manufacturing sector had the third largest number of employees (1,163) in 2018.
 Until the mid-1980's, Alpena County's economy was centered in the manufacturing sector with a few large industries making up a majority of the industrial base.
 Although the large industrial plants are still a vital component to the regional economy, the recent trend has been towards the development of smaller businesses with fewer employees.
-Between 2009 and 2016, the number of manufacturing firms increased by 18%, total employees by 9%, and annual payroll increased by 25%.
+Between 2009 and 2018, the number of manufacturing firms increased by 27%, total employees by 18%, and annual payroll increased by 25%.

-The manufacturing sector was made up of 46 separate establishments.
-Table 3.7 shows 37% (17 facilities) of the manufacturing establishments had less than five employees and just under half of the establishments have less than ten employees.
+The manufacturing sector was made up of 52 separate establishments.
+Table 3.7 shows 15 facilities had less than five employees and approximately half of the establishments have less than ten employees.
 This indicates the area is not dependent on one or two manufacturers for all of the area's employment in that sector.